openebs/openebs/documentation/source/install/dev_solutions.rst

     mkdir $HOME/.kube || true
     touch $HOME/.kube/config

-On your Ubuntu host, setup ENV for minikube.
+On your Ubuntu host, setup env for minikube.
 Copy the following to ~/.profile.
 ::

     export MINIKUBE_WANTUPDATENOTIFICATION=false